logo

 Contemporary interviews and prosecution witness evidence stated that the Tate–LaBianca killings were inspired by Manson's acquaintance, Bobby Beausoleil.
 Manson denied ever instructing someone to murder anyone.

-Manson's reputation as a symbol of lunacy, violence, and the macabre inspired popular culture.
-Beginning with Lie: The Love and Terror Cult, commercial recordings of Manson's songs were published (1970).
-Other singers covered some of his songs after his imprisonment.
+Manson’s reputation as a symbol of lunacy, violence, and the macabre inspired popular culture.
+The first commercial recordings of Manson songs were published in Lie: The Love and Terror Cult (1970).
+Some singers covered some of his songs after his imprisonment.

-After the California Supreme Court rejected the state's death penalty legislation in 1972, his sentence was commuted to life in prison with the chance of parole.
-He died in 2017 at the age of 83, having served his life sentence at the California State Prison, Corcoran.
+His sentence was commuted to life with the possibility of parole after the state's death penalty legislation was rejected by the California Supreme Court in 1972.
+He passed away in 2017 at the age of 83 having served his life sentence at the California State Prison, Corcoran.

 2. Manson - a musician